Yielding in amorphous solids reveals an age-dependent intrinsic lengthscale: Summary and Discussion

-A natural question that arises from our results is the origin of the characteristic length scale, $\zeta$, in the material.
+A natural question arising from our results concerns the origin of the characteristic length scale $\zeta$ in amorphous solids.
 The simplest interpretation is that $\zeta$ corresponds to the spatial scale over which local plastic relaxations are devoid of any interfacial effects; i.e. it captures the intrinsic scale over which the first localized irreversible event would occur in a bulk system under mechanical loading.
-Thereby, it also relates to the spatial scale beyond which interference from other plastic events would come into play leading to screening of power-law correlations, as has been proposed recently \cite{lemaitre2021anomalous}.
-Previous studies have extensively explored the concept of an intrinsic static correlation length scale associated with a putative amorphous order in supercooled liquids and glasses \cite{2015KarmakarRPP}.
-In the context of shear amorphous solids, similar length scales have been extracted using non-affine shear deformation protocols \cite{weeks2007short, 2012MosayebiJCP, 2014MosayebiPRL, vasisht2018rate}.
-However, a comprehensive comparison with other measures of static length scale that do not involve shear deformation protocols, such as the point-to-set length scale \cite{2008BiroliNPhys}, length scale derived from finite size scaling of relaxation times \cite{2009KarmakarPNAS}, and minimum eigenvalues \cite{2012KarmakarPhysicaA}, is currently lacking.
-It is expected that these different measures of static length scale in the supercooled liquid regime are proportional to each other \cite{2013BiroliPRL}.
+Thereby, $\zeta$ would correspond to the spatial extent beyond which interactions from other plastic events begin to interfere, thereby screening the expected power-law correlations, as suggested in a recent work \cite{2021LemaitrePRE}.
+However, without a direct comparison, it remains unclear whether the length scale $\zeta$ obtained via the soft matrix method is equivalent to other known length scales, though it is highly likely that it is closely related to the spatial extent of quasi-localized vibrational modes \cite{Baggiolli2021-PRL-defect, Wu2023-defect}.
+Earlier studies have examined the existence of an intrinsic static correlation length scale associated with amorphous order in supercooled liquids and glasses \cite{2015KarmakarRPP}.
+In the context of sheared amorphous solids, similar length scales have been identified through non-affine shear deformation protocols \cite{weeks2007short, 2012MosayebiJCP, 2014MosayebiPRL, vasisht2018rate, Nussinov2011-shearlength, Nussinov2013-shearlength}.
+Yet, a systematic comparison with static length scales derived from non-shear-based approaches—such as the point-to-set length scale \cite{2008BiroliNPhys}, finite-size scaling of relaxation times \cite{2009KarmakarPNAS}, and the scaling of minimum eigenvalues \cite{2012KarmakarPhysicaA}—is still lacking.
+These various measures are expected to be proportional in the supercooled liquid regime \cite{2013BiroliPRL}.
+Our work thus opens up a promising avenue to compare and understand these different length scales, offering insights into the fundamental nature of spatial correlations in amorphous materials.